Urban Metabolism

 Ankara

-The WarningOne metro line for 5.5 million people.
+The WarningA fraction of the metro its 5.5 million people need.
 68% expansion in twenty years.
 Infrastructure built after the fact, if ever.
 This is what not to do.

 Optimization Results

-Kilometers of metro line per million people.
+Metro line per million people, indexed to 100.
 Think of this as arterial health.

 Key Findings

 Transit density predicts almost everything.
-Tokyo has 45 times more metro per capita than Ankara.
+By our compiled figures, Tokyo has roughly 40 times more metro per capita than Ankara.
 That single number explains most of the difference in quality of life.

 4× differenceNeighborhood identity matters.
 In Tokyo, each ward has a name, a personality, a reason to exist.
 In Ankara's new districts, everything looks and feels the same.
 Anonymity breeds alienation.